atraub/Millennium-Opac-Request-Button/README.md

 # Configuration

-MIRA includes options to for configuration on any system, contained in the **config.php** file.
+MIRA includes options for configuration on any Millennium system, contained in the **config.php** file.

 - **Local Library Information**: Information about the library and institution where the application is being hosted.
 - **Systems**: List of systems to check for item availibility and make requests from.
 Includes Millenium systems and ability to inlcude custom functionality for other systems